lara-zeus/bolt/docs/introduction.md

 - 🔥 control the starting and ending dates for submissions
 - 🔥 email notifications per form
 - 🔥 Send form data to external URL upon submission
-  - 🔥 add custom html id and name to easily catch them on the webhook (soon)
+  - 🔥 add custom html id and name to easily catch them on the webhook
 - 🔥 confirmation message after submission per form
 - 🔥 option for requiring login per form
 - 🔥 limit submissions with one entry for a user (if auth is required only)